 - Test everything you can, with automated tests.
 If possible, please develop code with TDD.
 If you're having a hard time building tests, don't hesitate to ask for help in the provy mailing list.
-We are happy to help you keep your code well-covered by tests; - When writing actual code, follow the conventions in PEP 8 (except for maximum line length, which we don't follow because there are too many parts of the project that require large strings to be used); - When writing docstrings, follow the conventions in PEP 257 (take a look at other docstrings in the project to get a feel of how we organize them);
+We are happy to help you keep your code well-covered by tests; - When writing actual code, follow the conventions in PEP 8 (except for maximum line length, which we don't follow because there are too many parts of the project that require large strings to be used); - When writing docstrings, follow the conventions in PEP 257 (take a look at other docstrings in the project to get a feel of how we organize them); - Also, when writing docstrings for the API, provide examples of how that method or class works.
+Having a code example of a part of the API is really helpful for the user.

-14.1.2 Setting up your environment
+15.1.2 Setting up your environment